 and St George's Barracks.

-an officious looking army sergeant went around with our room corporal
+us, whereby an officious looking army sergeant went around with our

-and made a note of every cracked window, stained mattress, cigarette
+room corporal and made a note of every cracked window, stained mattress,

-burns on the table and chips in the paint work on his clipboard.
-We
+cigarette burns on the table and chips in the paint work on his clipboard.

-were informed that we would be liable for any "barrack room damages"
+We were informed that we would be liable for any "barrack room

-when we "marched out".
+damages" when we "marched out".
 All very worrying.
-The stone barracks
+The

-of Cyprus.
-The barrack rooms were big and airy and had fans mounted
+the camp beds of Cyprus.
+The barrack rooms were big and airy and had

-began training for OPERATION MUSKETEER the forthcoming invasion of Port
+We began training for OPERATION MUSKETEER the forthcoming invasion

-Said.
-Long marches around the Maltese countryside and practising our
+of Port Said.
+Long marches around the Maltese countryside and practising

-skills.
-I took on a new job as Signal Troop storeman and went on many
+our skills.
+I took on a new job as Signal Troop storeman and went on

-a journey with the TQMS to the local RAOC depot to draw stores.
-You
+many a journey with the TQMS to the local RAOC depot to draw stores.

-are going to Suez says the locally employed Maltese storemen, it was
+You are going to Suez says the locally employed Maltese storemen, it

-supposed to be a secret.
-I spent a very pleasant summer in Malta seeing
+was supposed to be a secret.
+I spent a very pleasant summer in Malta

-the sights and enjoyed many "runs ashore", it was good to
+seeing the sights and enjoyed many "runs ashore", it was good

-be free after being cooped up behind bar wire for so long.
-No more guard
+to be free after being cooped up behind bar wire for so long.
+No more

-duty for me, I now lived in the store with the stores Corporal and we
+guard duty for me, I now lived in the store with the stores Corporal

 of the TQMS, watches, weapons, wireless equipment etc. Somebody had